yochaigal/cairn/hacks/modular-rules-procedures.md

 ---

-This document lists some optional, modularly-designed rules & procedures for Cairn (and should be adaptable to most other OSR-adjacent games with minimal tinkering).
-Each system is listed in [brackets].
-They're designed to be plug-n-play, so just grab what you like and discard the rest.
-They are also not critical to the structure of the game and can be discarded or ignored at certain points in your game.
+- This document lists some optional, modularly-designed rules & procedures for Cairn.
+- Each system is listed in [brackets].
+- They're designed to be plug-n-play, so just grab what you like and discard the rest.
+- They are also not critical to the structure of the game and can be discarded or ignored at certain points in your game.

 _**Note**: L is used in reference to player level.
 Example: A level 2 player would see Ld6 and roll 2d6._